 1) As the cat licks the butter off his paws, he is surveying the environment and getting a good bearing on his new territory.

-2) Putting butter on his paws removes the smell of his "old home".
+2) The butter on his paws may remove the smell of his old home.

 3) He's so busy licking the butter off his paws that he forgets about being stressed in his new environment.

-4) As he licks the butter off his paws, he became accustomed to the scent of the new home.
+4) As he licks the butter off his paws, he becomes accustomed to the scent of the new home.

 Cats are creatures of habit and they are territorial.
 Moving house IS stressful to them, there is no doubt about that.
-Putting butter on his paws really is not going to help him, only time and patience can do that.
+Putting butter on his paws is not going to help him, only time and patience can do that.
 Every time I have moved house, or adopted an adult cat they have hidden for several days before slowly but surely coming out and exploring their new environment.
 A cat should be kept indoors and given time to adjust to his new home and surroundings.
 While he is indoors, he will be surveying his new environment through the window.
 This is a process that should not be rushed.

 Make sure your cat has adequate identification.
 Most cats are microchipped.
 Make sure his microchip details are up to date.
 Call his vet and update your records.